 Look out for our newsletters in your inbox soon.

-College football fans will head to Shenandoah, Texas, for the 2018 and 2019 Stagg Bowl games.
+College football fans will head to Shenandoah, Texas, for the 2019 Stagg Bowl game.
 The top two teams of the 32-team Division III playoffs will face off on the gridiron on Dec.
-14, 2018, at Woodforest Bank Stadium, a nationally recognized sports venue that seats 9,600 fans.
+20, 2019, at Woodforest Bank Stadium, a nationally recognized sports venue that seats 10,000 fans.

 To kick off this year’s championship game, fans can sport their team colors at the city’s Stagg Bowl FanFest Tailgate Party on Dec.
-14. In true Texas fashion, you’ll find barbecue and country music at this pregame party, as well as longhorn livestock for photo ops, a monster truck set up, and other games and vendors.
+20. In true Texas fashion, you’ll find barbecue and country music at this pregame party, as well as Christmas-themed longhorn for photo ops and other family-friendly entertainment options and vendors.

 In addition to tailgating, those visiting for this fun football weekend can experience more of this small Texas town’s charm.
 Not only are you just 40 minutes from Houston, the fourth-largest city in the U.S., but locally, Shenandoah boasts plenty of shopping, outdoor activities like hiking and kayaking, and the local food scene is definitely worth exploring.
-Johnny’s Italian Steakhouse has become a local favorite, and this location is open for breakfast, lunch and dinner, touting daily specials like chicken deburgo, parmesan-crusted steak and more.
+With approximately 50 restaurants, you’re bound to find something to please your palate, and restaurants options include everything from Southern comfort food to a high-end, white linen steakhouses, and that includes a number of restaurants that are open for breakfast and Sunday brunch as well.

 While Shenandoah may be a new destination for the Stagg Bowl, it isn’t the first time the town has hosted a major sporting event.
 In 2017, the NCAA hosted its Division III Men’s and Women’s Swimming and Diving Championships at the Conroe Independent School District Natatorium.
 Conroe ISD is the 11th-largest school district in Texas and 65th-largest district in the U.S., so both Woodforest Bank Stadium and Natatorium are well equipped venues to host large sports events.